Pwd9000-ML/terraform-azurerm-sonarqube-aci-internal/tests/auto_test3/README.md

 In this test the module is used to create + VNET integrate ONLY the SonarQube instance and supporting resources.
 The parameter for creating networking resources: `"create_networking_prereqs = false"`.

-See **[Automated Test 1](https://github.com/Pwd9000-ML/terraform-azurerm-sonarqube-aci-internal/tree/master/tests/auto_test1)** for an example on how to create the networking prerequisites as separate resources, or **[Automated Test 2](https://github.com/Pwd9000-ML/terraform-azurerm-sonarqube-aci-internal/tree/master/tests/auto_test2)** for an example of how to create the networking prerequisites and SonarQube instance in one module.
+See **[Automated Test 1](https://github.com/Pwd9000-ML/terraform-azurerm-sonarqube-aci-internal/tree/master/tests/auto_test1)** for an example on how to create the networking prerequisites as separate resources, or **[Automated Test 2](https://github.com/Pwd9000-ML/terraform-azurerm-sonarqube-aci-internal/tree/master/tests/auto_test2)** for an example on how to create the networking prerequisites and SonarQube instance in one module.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements